BioSLAX: Server Edition

-This edition does not include any X Window GUI, compilation tools, Linux kernel source or kernel headers.
-It is primarily meant to be used as a remote server, where users have to either SSH in to use the command line applications or connect to the server via the web to access the available web-based portals to popular bio applications.
+This edition includes no X Window GUI, compiling tools, Linux kernel source, or kernel headers.
+It is meant to be used mainly as a remote server, where users must either Secure Shell (SSH) in to use the command line applications, or connect to the server via the web to access the available web-based portals to popular bio applications.

 NUS LSM Edition

 This edition is the Developer Edition, customized for use by the NUS Life Science Curriculum for the teaching of bioinformatics.

 Taverna Edition

 This edition is the Developer Edition which includes TaveRNA.
 The TaveRNA Project aims to provide a language and software tools to facilitate easy use of workflow and distributed compute technology.

 BioSLAX 7.x

-BioSLAX 7.x is based on Slax 6 and features the later releases of the 2.6 Linux kernel, KDE 3.5 and using aufs and lzma compression.
-The biggest change is the use of this version as either client or server.
-The distribution was also moved from CD to DVD, allowing for more applications to be introduced, which were previously left out of version 5.x due to space considerations.
-The ability to boot from a FAT or EXT formatted USB drive was also introduced in Slax 6, hence BioSLAX 7.x versions also had this feature, effectively enabling persistent file handling which are unavailable on the CD/DVD as they are not (re-)writable.
+BioSLAX 7.x is based on Slax 6 and features the later releases of the Linux kernel 2.6, KDE 3.5, and using aufs and lzma compression.
+The biggest change is use of this version as either client or server.
+The distribution was also moved from CD to DVD, allowing for more applications to be introduced, which were formerly left out of version 5.x to save space.
+The ability to boot from a File Allocation Table (FAT) or extended file system (EXT) formatted USB drive was also introduced in Slax 6, hence BioSLAX 7.x versions also had this feature, effectively enabling persistent file handling which are unavailable on the CD/DVD as they are not (re-)writable.